 The RAD Complaints Procedure will:

-- Inform the CEO of all complaints and regularly report complaints to the Trustees
+- Inform the Office of the Chief Executive of all complaints and regularly report complaints to the Trustees

 - Acknowledge all complaints and provide a written response to the complainant at every stage of the procedure